Review · Other Supplements

 Main risk

-No ingredient list, doses, or supplement facts panel on the product page — you cannot see what you are taking
+No ingredient list, doses, or supplement facts panel provided on the sales page — you don't know what you're swallowing

 Better use case